 Selecting Headshots, Not Selfies

+It can be complicated trying to figure out how to pick your headshots out of the tons and tons of options the photographer gives you after your shoot.
 With the advent of selfies came the heightened sense of self-awareness to look great.
 I loved this Wikipedia description of what a selfie is: “They are usually flattering and made to appear casual.”

 I hear the voices in your head debating this already.